OrMizrahi12/OrMizrahi12/README.md

 Hey there!
 I'm Or from Israel👋
-I'm A fullstack programer 🐙
+I'm A .NET & Fullstack programer 🐙

 visit my site = ( ) => https://or-mizrahi.netlify.app